Scott Quinnell

-Scott Quinnell (born 20 August 1972) is a Welsh former dual-code rugby union and rugby league player who played in the 1990s and 2000s.
-He was a number 8 for Wales, Llanelli RFC, Llanelli Scarlets, Richmond and the British & Irish Lions in rugby union.
+Scott Quinnell (born 20 August 1972) is a Welsh former rugby union and rugby league player who played in the 1990s and 2000s.
+He was a number eight for Wales, Llanelli RFC, Llanelli Scarlets, Richmond and the British & Irish Lions in rugby union.
 He won 52 caps for Wales (seven as captain) and three for the Lions, and scored 11 international tries for Wales and one for the Lions.

-In 1994 he changed rugby football codes from rugby union to rugby league when he transferred from Llanelli RFC to Wigan, and played two seasons, winning a league championship and two caps for Wales.
+In 1994 he changed codes from rugby union to rugby league when he transferred from Llanelli RFC to Wigan, and played two seasons, winning a league championship and two caps for Wales.

-Biography
+Early life

-Scott was born in Morriston, Swansea, Glamorgan, Wales.
+Quinnell was born in Morriston, Swansea, Glamorgan, Wales.
 He is the son of former Welsh international Derek Quinnell.
 His two brothers Craig and Gavin played professional rugby union.
 Gavin lost the sight in one eye after an incident in a 2010 match.
 The brothers are also nephews of Welsh international Barry John, and Quinnell's godfather was Mervyn Davies.

-Early career
+Playing career

 Quinnell first joined the Llanelli juniors aged 8 and he made his début as an 18-year-old back in 1990 against Pen-y-groes.
 He went on to represent Llanelli on 146 occasions, scoring 69 tries.

-Quinnell first played for Wales as a blindside flanker in a 26–24 defeat against Canada in 1990.
+Quinnell first played for Wales as a blindside flanker in a 26–24 defeat against Canada in 1993.
 He was part of the 1994 Five Nations-winning Welsh team and was man of the match in Wales' 24–15 victory over France that year with a try and a breakaway to set up another try.